 Here are the secrets to a high-performance, high-recovery diet to maximize what you get out of your workouts.

-My diet is naturally more alkaline and the bulk of my diet focuses on whole grain, vegetables (of which greens form a huge part), quinoa, amaranth, sprouted seeds, fruits, beans, nuts, some sea weeds and spirulina and a sea weed called kombu.
-I get my fats from avocado, nuts, coconut and sesame oil (cold pressed) and coconut meat (garri) and natural food sources.
+My diet is naturally more alkaline and the bulk of my diet focuses on whole-grain, vegetables (of which greens form a huge part), quinoa, amaranth, sprouted seeds, fruits, beans, nuts, some seaweeds and spirulina and seaweed called kombu.
+I get my fats from avocado, nuts, coconut and sesame oil (cold-pressed) and coconut meat (garri) and natural food sources.
 I did increase the intake of vegetables in the last 7 months to almost 40% of my daily volume consumption and decreased whole grain to 20%, kept beans/legumes, quinoa and amaranth to 25%, fruit 10%.
-These help my blood condition to stay more alkaline, and also cause 100% assimilation of nutrients [effective digestion and less toxic food passing through my body), contributing to high performance levels during my routines.
+These help my blood condition to stay more alkaline, and also cause 100% assimilation of nutrients [effective digestion and less toxic food passing through my body), contributing to high-performance levels during my routines.

 Another secret is to keep the enzymes active in all foods, so focussing on lighter cooking styles.
-Over cooking destroys enzymes and also nutrients (please remember there is a difference between ‘cooking’ and ‘over-cooking’).
-I also supply abundant amount of enzymes by way of good quality fermentation (in the form of quick pressed salads, pickles [made in brine], miso paste, as without these enzymes foods are not turned into that which can be used by the body efficiently.
-The recovery post exercise depends a lot on the body’s enzyme levels.
+Overcooking destroys enzymes and also nutrients (please remember there is a difference between ‘cooking’ and ‘over-cooking’).
+I also supply an abundant amount of enzymes by way of good quality fermentation (in the form of quickly pressed salads, pickles [made in brine], miso paste, as without these enzymes foods are not turned into that which can be used by the body efficiently.
+The recovery post-exercise depends a lot on the body’s enzyme levels.

 Eat chlorophyll-rich foods